-Certified organisations provide a means of communicating grievances that protects the grievant and ensures their complaints are fairly assessed.
+Certified organisations must provide a mechanism for the communication of grievances that protects the grievant and ensures that their complaints are fairly assessed.
 This principle also aims at extending such a mechanism to the local community.

 - · Systems of communication and grievance mechanism - · Land use does not impair the rights of traditional other users - Economic development and support to local economy